cloudmesh/classes/docs/source/lesson/communication/piazza.rst

 3. You have not included the link to your document so we do not know what you are talking about.

-The above question will simply be comented on (if at all):
+The above question will simply be commented on (if at all):

 "Missing information"

 Guide on how to ask good questions
 ----------------------------------

-This quide is adapted from
+This guide is adapted from

 * http://www.techsupportalert.com/content/how-ask-question-when-you-want-technical-help.htm